-World Health Organization (WHO) and the Council of Europe, in setting reduce measures the risk transmission and combat the coronavirus (COVID-19).
+World Health Organization (WHO) and the Council of Europe, in setting reduce measures to the risk of transmission and combat the coronavirus (COVID-19).
 In certain situations, cantons may allow exceptions to this ban on a limited basis.
 For such exceptions to be granted there has to be an overriding interest educational public (e.g. establishments, and in the event of supply problems), and comprehensive protective measures must be adhered to.